Odiyandev/Odiyan-AC/README.md

 Usage

-Call the NexalAC_Init() function to initialize the anti-cheat system.
+Call the odiyanAC_Init() function to initialize the anti-cheat system.
-Use the NexalAC_CheckPlayer() function to check players for cheating.
+Use the odiyanAC_CheckPlayer() function to check players for cheating.

 License

-Odiyan-AC is licensed under the terms of the Nexal AntiCheat License.
+Odiyan-AC is licensed under the terms of the odiyan AntiCheat License.
 See the LICENSE file for details.

 Contact

-For support, bug reports, and feature requests, please contact 0diyan at nexalroleplay@gmail.com.
+For support, bug reports, and feature requests, please contact 0diyan at odiyanroleplay@gmail.com.

-# Nexal AntiCheat (Odiyan-AC) Features
+# odiyan AntiCheat (Odiyan-AC) Features

 Movement Cheats